 My First Impression

 When I entered the gate and main entrance, there were heaps of tourists, locals and foreigners queueing at the reception area to pay the admission fee.
 I paid 150 Baht, this is their rate for adults.
 (It is 100 Baht for students.)
 Near the reception area, before entering the actual house, there was a restaurant filled with tourists leisurely enjoying their meal, most obviously already done with the tour.
-Seen at the front of the house were trees, a lovely, well-maintained garden and ponds with colorful fishes in various sizes.
+Seen at the front of the house were trees, a lovely, well-maintained garden and ponds with colorful fishes of various sizes.
 Everything about the front section of the house and its surroundings is picturesque, Zen-like and peaceful.

 The House and the Museum